letsgo0226/QED.sh/README.md

 QP
 ```

-measures the capacity of a proposition to generate further questions.
+measures the ability of a question to generate further questions.

 ```text
 Question